 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself.
 Thank you for making Eat With Clarity possible!

-I know I’m a tad biased, but this avocado chocolate mousse is seriously incredible.
+I know I’m a tad biased, but this vegan avocado chocolate mousse is seriously incredible.
 It’s light and airy yet rich and decadent.

 It requires just 6 plant based ingredients and you won’t even know that it is a completely dairy free mousse!

 It’s technically designed for dessert, but it’s made with such wholesome ingredients that it could technically pass for breakfast!

 Most chocolate mousse is made from eggs, sugar, whipped cream, and cocoa powder.
 I not only wanted this recipe to be dairy and egg free, but I wanted it to be refined sugar free, so we’ll be using a few key ingredients instead.

 This recipe is simple, delicious, and made with wholesome ingredients you probably already have in your kitchen!

 - Avocado → To make it fluffy and creamy.
 The avocados make up the base of this recipe.
 You’ll need 2 really ripe avocados for 1 batch.